 For years, consumers have considered cremation an environmentally friendly form of final disposition for loved ones’ remains, in comparison to traditional earth burial.
 Critics say that chemicals used in the embalming process, and caskets and outer burial containers, may be harmful to the environment as they are deteriorating in the ground.
 So cremation has been accepted as a simple, inexpensive and environmentally-conscious method of final disposition.

 (Video courtesy of Matthews Cremation)

-ash are then pulverized into tiny pieces, placed into a cremation urn, and returned to the family.
-The concern argued by critics is that crematories emit toxic chemicals into the atmosphere.
-These chemicals include carbon monoxide, greenhouse gases, embalming agents (such as formaldehyde), and mercury found in dental fillings and medical implants.
-These chemicals are known to be associated with global warming and climate changes.
+But the traditional cremation process may not be so eco-friendly after all.
+Cremation is the reduction of the human body to ash, or cremated remains, in a cremation retort or chamber that reaches temperatures of 1,400-1,800 degrees Fahrenheit.
+The remaining bone fragments and ash are then pulverized into tiny pieces, placed in a cremation urn, and returned to the family.
+The concern is that crematories emit toxic chemicals that include carbon monoxide, embalming agents (such as formaldehyde), and mercury found in dental fillings and medical implants.
+These chemicals are known to be associated with global warming and climate change.
 Another concern is the use of natural gas, a non-renewable resource.